-As we head around various rescue groups, we find many jiggers (aka a set of fours) are rigged incorrectly or operate inefficiently.
+As we head around various rescue groups, we find many jiggers (aka a set of fours) rigged incorrectly or operating inefficiently.
 Despite leaving everything in good working order, we often come back at a later time and see the jigger fairies have come in and made a mess.

-To illustrate my point here is a picture from a recent Facebook post ‘one of these things is not like the other’. (see ‘Reason 2’)
+To illustrate my point, below is a picture from a recent Facebook post ‘one of these things is not like the other’. (see ‘Reason 2’)

 To help people out, I thought it would be good to pass on some troubleshooting ideas for when jiggers don’t work.
 Also, there is a download at the end for you on how to set up your jigger.

 Jiggers are used for several rescue and rigging tasks including pickoffs, stretcher rigging, attendant positioning, directionals, back-tie tensioning between anchors, passing bends as well as a ready-made haul system.

 - To give this post context it is mostly about a jigger you make up yourself and not one you buy premade from a manufacturer (more on this at the end).

 - This post is my personal opinion about jiggers based on 18 years of using them in training as well as in real rescue.

 Reason 1: Jigger cords are twisted